Alkis Karmpaliotis

 About Alkis!

-My favorite composers are Wolfgang Amadeus Mozart, Giacomo Puccini, and Richard Wagner, and my favorite operas are Die Zauberflöte, Tosca, and Tristan und Isolde.
+My favorite composers are Wolfgang Amadeus Mozart, Giuseppe Verdi, and Richard Wagner, and my favorite operas are Die Zauberflöte, La Traviata, and Tristan und Isolde.

 I am also an avid fan of modern musical theater.
-In the summer of 2023, I worked as an Intern at the Kaufman Music Center Summer Musical Theater Workshop, where I got to help young kids (aged 6-7) learn music and theater.
+In the summer of 2023, I interned at the Kaufman Music Center Summer Musical Theater Workshop, where I helped young kids (aged 6-7) learn music and theater.
 The experience was life-changing; I got to meet amazing people, perform in incredible original shows, and, most importantly, inspire and teach young kids to love and appreciate music.

 In addition to music, I also love writing and journalism.
 In August 2020, I authored my first article for OperaWire.com, the largest opera website in the world, "How Young People Can Get Interested in Opera," and I am currently an OperaWire contributing columnist.
 In early 2023, I became the Editor-in-Chief of my school newspaper, The Fieldston News, as a sophomore.

-My goal is to study musicology in college, then go on to pursue a career as an arts administrator.
+My goal is to study Musicology and Italian in college and then pursue a career as an arts administrator.
 Regardless of where life takes me, music will always hold a firm place in my heart.

 Follow me!